 - Duke of Edinburgh Conservation and Biodiversity focused residentials

 - A selection of our Natural History course programme

 The Wild Flower Society

-The Wild Flower Society has generously donated a number of bursaries to encourage a wider understanding of wild flower identification among younger people.
-Anyone aged 18 to 25, who wishes to attend courses in the first four categories of the Flowers and Other Plants section (i.e. excluding ferns, mosses and liverworts, lichens and fungi), is eligible to apply for these grants.
+The Wild Flower Society (WFS) has generously donated a number of bursaries to encourage a wider understanding of wild flower identification among younger people.
+Anyone aged 18 to 30, who wishes to attend courses in the first four categories of the Flowers and Other Plants section (i.e. excluding ferns, mosses and liverworts, lichens and fungi), is eligible to apply for these grants.
 Please fill out the application form and send it to [email protected] For further details or if you have any questions please call 01743 852100.

 The Botanical Society of the British Isles

-To apply, please download the form from http://www.bsbi.org.uk/training.html
+To apply, please download the form from bsbi.org/training

 British Lichen Society

 The British Lichen Society makes small bursaries available from the WallaceBurnettGilbert fund for members of the Society needing financial support to attend lichen courses and field meetings.
 Application forms are available on the Society website and should be sent to the treasurer for consideration for a grant at least six weeks before the date of the course.
 Information about the Society, and how to join, can be found on its website: http://www.britishlichensociety.org.uk/